marcus-jw/Targeted-Manipulation-and-Deception-in-LLMs/README.md

 pip install -e '.[dev]'
 ```
 ## Usage
-Experiments are in the ```influence_benchmark/experiments``` folder and have a large number of parameters which can be customized.
+Experiments are in the `influence_benchmark/experiments` folder and have a large number of parameters which can be customized.
 Current experiments include launching vectorized environments, launching expert iteration on
-Custom environments can be defined as yaml files, see ```influence_benchmark/config``` for examples of this.
+Custom environments can be defined as yaml files, see `influence_benchmark/config` for examples of this.

-The GUI can be launched with ```python influence_benchmark.gui.gui```.
-After this open a web browser and navigate to ```http://localhost:5000```
+The GUI can be launched with `python influence_benchmark.gui.gui`.
+After this open a web browser and navigate to `http://localhost:5000`

 ## Project Structure

-- influence_benchmark/: Main package
+- `influence_benchmark/`: Main package
-  - agent/: Agent implementations
+  - `agent/`: Agent implementations
-  - backend/: Model backend interfaces (OpenAI, Hugging Face)
+  - `backend/`: Model backend interfaces (OpenAI, Hugging Face)
-  - environment/: Core environment classes
+  - `environment/`: Core environment classes
-  - experiments/: Experiment runners
+  - `experiments/`: Experiment runners
-  - gui/: Web-based visualization interface
+  - `gui/`: Web-based visualization interface
-  - RL/: Reinforcement learning algorithms (e.g., Expert Iteration)
+  - `RL/`: Reinforcement learning algorithms (e.g., Expert Iteration)
-  - vectorized_environment/: Parallel environment implementation
+  - `vectorized_environment/`: Parallel environment implementation

 ## Acknowledgments